dotnet/docs/docs/machine-learning/tutorials/tensorflow-transfer-learning.md

 This model uses the [Inception model](https://storage.googleapis.com/download.tensorflow.org/models/inception5h.zip) as a *featurizer* (the model is already stored in the [assets folder](./ImageClassification.Train/assets/inputs/inception/)).
 This means that the model processes input images through the neural network, using the tensor output before classification.
 This tensor contains the *image features*, used for image identification.

-Finally, these image features will be fed to an SDCA algorithm which will learn how to classify different sets of image features.
+Finally, these image features will be fed to a Logistic regression algorithm which will learn how to classify different sets of image features.

 ## DataSet